hdfchain/hdfd/README.md

 [![Doc](https://img.shields.io/badge/doc-reference-blue.svg)](https://pkg.go.dev/github.com/hdfchain/hdfd)
 [![Go Report Card](https://goreportcard.com/badge/github.com/hdfchain/hdfd)](https://goreportcard.com/report/github.com/hdfchain/hdfd)

-## Decred Overview
+## Hdfchain Overview

-Decred is a blockchain-based cryptocurrency with a strong focus on community input, open governance, and sustainable funding for development.
-It utilizes a hybrid proof-of-work and proof-of-stake mining system to ensure that a small group cannot dominate the flow of transactions or make changes to Decred without the input of the community.
+Hdfchain is a blockchain-based cryptocurrency with a strong focus on community input, open governance, and sustainable funding for development.
+It utilizes a hybrid proof-of-work and proof-of-stake mining system to ensure that a small group cannot dominate the flow of transactions or make changes to Hdfchain without the input of the community.
 A unit of the currency is called a `hdfchain` (HDF).

 https://clkj.ltd